IntelRealSense/librealsense/scripts/Docker/readme.md

 - Support for Python bindings (python not included) and networking
 - Binaries are stripped during build stage to minimize image size
-- Support scripts for building and running the image are also included
+- Support scripts for building and running the image are also included Add python version, openGL?, self info to be printed

 ## Getting librealsense docker